luansilvas/luansilvas.github.io/content/posts/experiences.md

 ### iti Itaú

 The digital account of South America's greatest bank: Itaú.
-I would say that anything here is outstanding: Culture, technologies, opportunities.
+I would say that everything here is outstanding: Culture, technologies, opportunities.
 I feel really happy here.

 - *Junior Software Engineer (nov/2021 - now)*
 	- Ellaborate and architect, with other engineers, reliable, scalable and elegant solutions for business needs;